JosephOConnell/Blackrock-Castle/README.md

 - **Fixed Navigation Bar**

   - Featured on both pages, the full responsive navigation bar includes links to Home, Location, Reviews, Contact and Gallery and is identical in each page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the "back" button.

 - **The hero page**

-  - The Hero includes a photograph with text overlay.
+  - The Hero includes a hero image with text overlay.
   - I took the idea for the overlay from the love running project as it adds that little bit extra.

 ![Nav Bar and Hero](https://github.com/JosephOConnell/Blackrock-Castle/blob/main/assets/readmeImages/nav-and-hero.png)